 - No destruction to your team when the team periodically has to review the expenses and figure out a way to optimize to stay under budget.

-Here I will give some practical advice for FinOps teams on how to build a proper control process.
+Here we will give some practical advice for FinOps teams on how to build a proper control process.

 There are a few steps how you can build this process: